 Pre-Submission Integrated Impact Assessment (IIA)

-We are developing a range of new and updated evidence to support the Local Plan review.
+We have developed a range of new and updated evidence to support the Local Plan review.
 We will publish the evidence base here as we develop it.
 You can search by name and/or category.

 If you search by name or reference number, you can do this with or without choosing the category.